 If you’re in the market to buy a new HDTV, you may be wondering whether to buy a Smart TV or an LED TV?

-Which is of better quality and which would give you the best bang for your buck?
+Which offers better quality?
+Which would give you the best bang for your buck?

 Difference Between Smart TV and LED TV

-To put it simply Smart TVs are actually ‘giant’ smartphones or tablets, rather than traditional TVs or tube TVs.
+To put it simply Smart TVs are actually ‘giant’ smartphones or tablets, rather than traditional TVs or tube TVs which can do no more than receiving TV broadcast and video signals from devices like VHS and DVD/Blu-ray players.

 Just as you can access video streaming services like Netflix and Hulu over your mobile devices and computer, you could also do so with a Smart TV.